 The app will automatically create a hidden Collection in your Shopify account, which is used to control the products recommended to customers.
 By default this collection will:

 Include all products which have an image and are not sold out (if you are tracking inventory)

 Sort the products by "Best-selling" so your best selling products are recommended first

-Only products not already purchased by the customer will be included in the emails sent.
+Only products not purchased by the customer in that order will be included in the email sent.

 Adding recommended products to an email

 Click the "Customize theme" button on your design